sergrt/CameraAiDetector/README.md

     - CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
     - CPU calculations (on Linux systems) seem to perform better with OpenCV DNN.
 Benchmarking on low end mini-pc with Linux Ubuntu 22.04 shows that OpenCV DNN processes frame almost 20% faster
     - Simple motion detection is the fastest and is recommended for low-end systems
+    - Hybrid object detection is quite easy on resources and provides more precise results than simple motion detection
 - Compiling OpenCV with CUDA support is _really_ slow

 ## Configuration